pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 First, we're requiring the modules we're going to use.
 We'll see the code of the `models/receipt.js` file in the next section.

-Then, we load the modules used by jsreport to render a PDF ([jsreport-wkhtmltopdf](https://github.com/jsreport/jsreport-wkhtmltopdf)) and as template engine ([jsreport-jsrender](https://github.com/jsreport/jsreport-jsrender)) to initialize the library.
+Then, we load the modules used by jsreport to render a PDF, ([jsreport-wkhtmltopdf](https://github.com/jsreport/jsreport-wkhtmltopdf)) and ([jsreport-jsrender](https://github.com/jsreport/jsreport-jsrender)), so we can initialize the library.

 The following line will read (in a synchronous way) the HTML of the file that will serve as the template for the PDF generated by jsreport:
 ```javascript